Wed. Nov 13th, 2024

 By maria Jul17,2024

 Firstly, Toll Services (Central Texas Regional Mobility Authority, SunPass, BreezeBy, EZpass, etc) do not ask customers via text to make a payment or to take immediate action on their account.
-Secondly, the link on the text message isn’t the legit CTRMA website for toll payment which is ‘mobilityauthority.com‘.
+Secondly, the link on the text message isn’t the legit CTRMA website for toll payment which is ‘rmatoll.com‘.

-How The CTRMA Toll Text Scam Works
+How Texasrmatoll.com Scam Works

 Also, mere clicking on the link could expose your mobile device to viruses, spywares, or malware.
 This is because the website could’ve a malware program running in the background.
 Malware is software that is installed on a computer without the user’s consent and that performs malicious actions, such as stealing passwords or money.
 Malware can be installed in a variety of ways, including through email attachments, drive-by downloads, or by clicking on links in malicious websites.